-Zimbabwe’s Mugabe left behind $10 million and some houses
+Zimbabwe’s Mugabe left behind $10 million, some houses

 The report by the state-run Herald newspaper on Tuesday does not mention any overseas assets, though it is thought that Mugabe had properties in neighboring South Africa and in Asia.

-The report says there appears to be no will.
-It cites lawyers as saying the law stipulates that Mugabe’s wife and children will inherit the property in that case.
+The report says there appears to be no will, though lawyers are still looking for one.
+The report cites the lawyers as saying the law stipulates that Mugabe’s wife, Grace, and children will inherit the property in that case.

+Mugabe also left behind a farm, 10 cars and 11 hectares (27 acres) of land that included an orchard at his rural home where he was buried.
+His daughter, Bona, registered the estate on behalf of the family, the report said.

+More than a dozen farms are publicly known to have been seized from both black and white farmers by the late strongman’s family.